-PROCEDURES: The Pharmacy Supervisors and Purchaser are designated as responsible for the daily ordering of pharmaceuticals.
+PROCEDURE: The Pharmacy Supervisors and Purchase Agent/Tech are designated as responsible for the daily ordering of pharmaceuticals.

-- 1. Only those drugs listed in the Stony Brook University Hospital Formulary Drug List shall be obtained on a routine basis and maintained in inventory. - 2.
-A suggested order generated by the Autopharm inventory software will be imported into the Wholesaler ordering site. (currently Cardinal Health) - 3.
-The designated person doing the ordering will print a copy of the suggested order from Autopharm before import into the wholesaler ordering site.
+1. Only those drugs listed in the Stony Brook University Hospital Formulary Drug List shall be obtained on a routine basis and maintained in inventory.

-- 4. The imported order will be reviewed for contract compliance and availability. - 5.
-The order will then be placed and confirmed with the wholesaler - 6.
-Orders that are not generated by the Autopharm system will be placed using specific area ordering form. - 7.
-The area specific ordering forms are, ASC, ACP, Alcohol, Bulk Room, Chemotherapy, Frozen Antibiotics, Floor stock, Labels, Freezer, Blood Products, IV Supplies, Oral Syringe Area, Distribution, Non-medical Supplies, L&D trays, and TPN supplies. - 8.
-The area specific forms are posted on the pharmacy website for printing.
-These forms require signature of the person initiating the order, supervisor approval of the order, and the individual placing the order. - 9.
-Purchases made by the Pharmacy Department will be in accordance with the purchasing guidelines established by the State of New York.
-Segregation of duties with respect to ordering of pharmaceuticals and receipt of same will be strictly adhered to. - 10.
-Sources of supply will be determined primarily on the basis of GPO or NYS contracts. - 11.
-In the event of poor vendor performance (e.g. frequent back orders, incorrect billing, etc.) an alternative vendor will be selected. - 12.
-In the event of an order being short of an item the material management staff will identify the product to the purchaser to be followed up with credit for item not received and reordering. - 13.
-The Director of Pharmacy Services may authorize others to purchase pharmaceuticals if there is a valid reason that a product cannot be supplied by the Pharmacy.
+2. A suggested order generated by the Autopharm inventory software will be imported into the Wholesaler ordering site. (currently Cardinal Health)

+3. The designated person doing the ordering will print a copy of the suggested order from Autopharm before import into the wholesaler ordering site.

+4. The imported order will be reviewed for contract compliance and availability.

+- 5. The order will then be placed and confirmed with the wholesaler - 6.
+Orders that are not generated by the Autopharm system will be placed using specific area ordering form.

+7. The area specific ordering forms are, ASC, ACP, Alcohol, Bulk Room, Chemotherapy, Frozen Antibiotics, Floor stock, Labels, Freezer, Blood Products, IV Supplies, Oral Syringe Area, Distribution, Non-medical Supplies, L&D trays, and TPN supplies.

+8. The area specific forms are posted on the pharmacy share drive for printing.
+These forms require signature of the person initiating the order, supervisor approval of the order, and the individual placing the order.

+9. Purchases made by the Pharmacy Department will be in accordance with the purchasing guidelines established by the State of New York.
+Segregation of duties with respect to ordering of pharmaceuticals and receipt of same will be strictly adhered to.

+10. Sources of supply will be determined primarily on the basis of GPO or NYS contracts.

+11. In the event of poor vendor performance (e.g. frequent back orders, incorrect billing, etc.) an alternative vendor will be selected.

+12. In the event of an order being short of an item the material management staff will identify the product to the purchaser to be followed up with credit for item not received and reordering.

+13. The Director of Pharmacy Services may authorize others to purchase pharmaceuticals if there is a valid reason that a product cannot be supplied by the Pharmacy.
-SUBJECT: RETURN OF MEDICATION TO PHARMACY

-EFFECTIVE DATE EFFECTIVE DATE REVISED SUPERSEDES POLICY ORIGINAL POLICY: 9/89 POLICY: 7/98 NUMBER: III-44 LAST REVIEW DATE: 09/2014 patient but not administered.
+RESPONSIBLE DEPARTMENT, DIVISION, OR COMMITTEE: PHARMACY SUBJECT: RETURN OF MEDICATION TO PHARMACY EFFECTIVE DATE ORIGINAL POLICY: 09/1989EFFECTIVE DATE REVISED POLICY: 07/1998SUPERSEDES POLICY NUMBER: III-44 LAST REVIEW DATE: 09/2016

-PURPOSE: To define the method for handling return of pharmaceuticals dispensed to a must be returned to the Pharmacy within 24 hours.

-POLICY: All medications dispensed for a patient but not administered to that patient
+- PURPOSE: To define the method for handling return of pharmaceuticals dispensed to a patient but not administered. - SCOPE: Pharmacy - POLICY: All medications dispensed for a patient but not administered to that patient must be returned to the Pharmacy within 24 hours.